lena33-hoang/lena_hoang/README.md

 # ABOUT ME

 Hello!
 I'm **Le Na Hoang**, a junior Mechanical Engineering student at Embry-Riddle Aeronautical University with a passion for mechanical design, robotics, sustainable engineering, and innovative product development.

-Originally from Vietnam, I came to the United States to pursue my dream of becoming an engineer.
-Throughout my academic journey, I have maintained a strong commitment to engineering excellence through undergraduate research, industry experience, student organizations, and hands-on design projects.

 My experiences range from mechanical system design and CAD modeling to engineering research and manufacturing, allowing me to approach problems with both creativity and analytical thinking.

 ---